fdevi3-mle/french-road-accidents/README.md

-# Road Accidents in France
+# Road Accidents in France Unified DecisionMaker
-The road accident project for the NOV 24 DS course.
+The road accident project for the NOV-Mar 24 DS/MLOps course.
 The project and the data sources consist of analyzing the road accidents that happened in France from the year 2019 to current year.
 The goals of the project broadly ask whether we can find such